How are sex toys made at Délices Défendus?

 Not quite, but we've done the hardest part! 💪

-We accelerate it in the oven, by heating the mold to 80°C for two to three hours : this is what we call post-curing .
+We accelerate it in the oven, heating the mold to 80°C for two to three hours : this is what we call post-curing .

 The advantages of using an oven: